UIBK-DPS-DC/Cirrina-Specifications/SPECIFICATIONS.md

 local, persistent, and static data at the state machine level.
 Static data is unique to states and is available after re-entry of a state.
 Data described at the state level is accessible from the state machine and any component hierarchically below it, see [dynamic extent](#data-model-manipulation-and-scope).

-#### State Virtual

-The _virtual_ keyword marks a state as virtual, allowing it to be overridden within derived state machines.

-#### State Abstract

-The _abstract_ keyword marks a state as abstract, indicating that it must be overridden within derived state machines.

-- A state machine must be marked as abstract in order to have abstract states.

 ### Event